Simple Venezuelan food recipes: Arepas and cachapas (videos)

 A Venezuelan cachapa with pulled pork, sliced tomato, avocado, side of aioli (entitee, Flickr)

-Simple Venezuelan food recipes: Videos and other resources
+Simple Venezuelan food recipes: VIDEOS and other resources

 2 cups of Harina P.A.N. flour